Laser Facial Resurfacing Overview

-The overall quality and health of the skin degrades over time secondary to exposure to UV light, medical conditions of the skin, and continued facial movements.
-This can result in uneven pigmentation, fine lines and wrinkles, a large pore size, and skin laxity.
-There are infinite products and treatments that have been created to improve the overall quality of skin, but one of the most effective and powerful treatment methods is a facial laser resurfacing procedure.
+Skin quality diminishes over time due to UV exposure, medical conditions, and repeated facial movements.
+This can result in uneven pigmentation, fine lines and wrinkles, enlarged pores, and skin laxity.
+There are numerous products and treatments available to improve skin quality.
+One of the most effective and powerful treatment methods is laser resurfacing.

-In order to improve the quality of the skin, it has to be damaged to stimulate the facial skin to turn over and improve.
-A laser uses energy to remove old and aged skin to allow new and healthier skin to replace it.
-To learn more about facial skincare and other treatments offered at Carolina Facial Plastics, please contact our center today!
+A laser uses energy to remove the aging outer skin and allow new, healthy skin to replace it.
+To learn more about laser resurfacing and other rejuvenating treatments offered at Carolina Facial Plastics, please contact our center today.